What is Amazon Prime Day?

 3. Keep sales active after Prime Day ends

 Attract late shoppers who missed Prime Day by keeping your sales live past Amazon’s cut off.
-You may have noticed that Walmart’s deals are set to run until the 17th – after Prime Day ends.
+You may have noticed that Walmart’s deals are set to run even after Prime Day ends.

 4. Use influencers